A Great Engineer: Paul Riboud (Class of 1891)

 At his request, he was appointed in 1901 to an important post dealing with local roads and railroads under the management of the Chief Engineer Limasset, the navigation of the Aisne River under the command of Chief Engineer Bourgin in Reims, and the navigation of Oise River, which was under Chief Engineer Duzusea in Compiegne.

-He was able to redo his home with a remarkable Jewish woman, Mlle.
-Marie Paris, who was a wonderful companion throughout her working life.
+He was able to redo his home with a remarkable young woman, Mlle.
+Louise Paris, who was a wonderful companion throughout her working life.

 His career in Soissons was brilliant, much loved by his chiefs for the quality of his construction and rigorous punctuality.
 He was working a lot, visiting the sites, administering its three departments, and checking out or doing the long calculations of the structures.
 This is how the projects were carried out for these railways of local engineering works.

 These included the new technique of reinforced concrete, the bias bridge of Soissons, and other bridges at Pontavert and de Guignicourt, and the Château-Thierry Bridge.
 The latter was remarkable for the low curvature of its arcs in spite of its force loads, as well as its moderate price.
 Destroyed in the center of the Battle of the Marne, it was rebuilt using the same drawings.
 These projects served the labor intensive sugar beet region of Soissons.

 After President Combes had imitated Louis XIV for the French people, during election time, local newspapers in all the constituencies competed with each other using biased and false reporting.
 Railways under construction were a topic of interest to readers, so engineers were basely slandered.

 The CLA Director of Personnel Veille, despite his political nature, had particular esteem for the high moral and professional Paul Riboud, and he offered new positions to this brilliant engineer.